RKouchoo/TimelyYoutubeDownloader/README.md

 # Usage
 Download the subscriptions RSS file from https://www.youtube.com/subscription_manager and drop it in "db/" as subscriptionsExport.xml (I left my own for demo purposes).

+When adding a new RSS file be sure to delete all the files in the cache folder as the program needs to make a new index for all of your subscriptions.
+Feel free to make backups incase the something happens during the download process

 # Issues:

 - project dead??